Long and short scales: History

 Although this situation has been developing since the 1200s, the first recorded use of the terms short scale (échelle courte) and long scale (échelle longue) was by the French mathematician Geneviève Guitel in 1975.

-The short scale was never widespread before its universal adoption in the United States.
+The short scale was never widespread before its general adoption in the United States.
 It has been taught in American schools since the early 1800s.
 It has since become common in other English-speaking nations and several other countries.
-For most of the 19th and 20th centuries, the United Kingdom largely used the long scale, whereas the United States used the short scale, so that the two systems were often referred to as British and American in the English language.
+For most of the 19th and early 20th centuries, the United Kingdom largely used the long scale, whereas the United States used the short scale, so that the two systems were often referred to as British and American in the English language.
 After several decades of increasing informal British usage of the short scale, in 1974 the government of the UK adopted it, and it is used for all official purposes.
 The British usage and American usage are now identical.

 The existence of the different scales means that care must be taken when comparing large numbers between languages or countries, or when interpreting old documents in countries where the dominant scale has changed over time.
 For example, British English, French, and Italian historical documents can refer to either the short or long scale, depending on the date of the document, since each of the three countries has used both systems at various times in its history.
 Today, the United Kingdom officially uses the short scale, but France and Italy use the long scale.

 The pre-1974 former British English word billion, post-1961 current French word billion, post-1994 current Italian word bilione, Spanish billón, German Billion, Dutch biljoen, Danish billion, Swedish biljon, Finnish biljoona, Slovenian bilijon, Polish bilion, and European Portuguese word bilião (with a different spelling to the Brazilian Portuguese variant, but in Brazil referring to short scale) all refer to 1012, being long-scale terms.
 Therefore, each of these words translates to the American English or post-1974 British English word: trillion (1012 in the short scale), and not billion (109 in the short scale).

 On the other hand, the pre-1961 former French word billion, pre-1994 former Italian word bilione, Brazilian Portuguese word bilhão, and Welsh word biliwn all refer to 109, being short scale terms.
 Each of these words translates to the American English or post-1974 British English word billion (109 in the short scale).